-U.S. is 'fully prepared' if Russia invades Ukraine, Secretary of State says
+U.S. is 'fully prepared' if Russia invades Ukraine, secretary of state says

 Secretary of State Antony Blinken says the U.S. is planning "things we've not done in the past" if Russia invades Ukraine.

-His comments follow days of diplomatic talks and a deadlock on resolving the crisis brewing along the Ukrainian border.
+His comments follow days of diplomatic talks and a deadlock on resolving the crisis brewing along the Ukraine-Russia border.

 "The most likely scenario in my mind is a major military offensive in Ukraine," said Vindman, a former director for European affairs at the United States National Security Council.
 "I hope I'm wrong, but that's what I see."